 All Clubs wishing to conduct AFA Sanctioned events OR have teams eligible to enter AFA sanctioned events are required to be affiliated with the AFA - and to renew membership annually.
 Membership is due at end June and a 30 day grace period will be allowed for renewal.
 Where a club does not renew or advises that it is no longer actively involved in flyball it will be listed as "Non-financial" on the AFA data base for the following two years and if in that time it applies to reaffiliate it will be required to pay all outstanding annual fees.
-Non-financial clubs will not be able to enter teams in AFA competitions or conduct AFA sanctioned events.
+Non-financial clubs will not be able to enter teams in AFA race meetings or conduct AFA sanctioned events.
 After being non-financial for two years the Club will be listed as "Defunct" on the AFA data base of membership and cease to be a member of the Association.

-Section 1.1 - Requirements to Host Competitions (ON TRIAL CHANGES - JANUARY, 2018)
+Section 1.1 - Requirements to Host Race Meetings

-(a) The host club must submit an application (Application for an AFA Sanctioned Competition) stating the date, time and place of the competition; the name, address and telephone number of the organiser; entry fee; whether the entries are limited; the closing date; the name of the Judge(s); the basis for deciding divisional tied results and any prizes or expense money offered and any special conditions.
-The AFA will not sanction competitions where all AFA members' dogs would not be allowed to participate on the competition grounds.
+(a) The host club must submit an application (Application for an AFA Sanctioned Race Meeting) stating the date, time and place of the race meeting; the name, address and telephone number of the organiser; entry fee; whether the entries are limited; the closing date; the name of the Judge(s); the basis for deciding divisional tied results and any prizes or expense money offered and any special conditions.
+The AFA will not sanction race meetings where all AFA members' dogs would not be allowed to participate on the race meeting grounds.

 Applications for unlimited entries are to be submitted at least sixty (60) days prior to the closing date.
 Applications for limited entries are to be submitted at least one hundred and twenty (120) days prior to the closing date.
-The application cannot be approved if another AFA sanctioned competition is held on the same day in accordance with the following categories:
+The application cannot be approved if another AFA sanctioned race meeting is held on the same day in accordance with the following categories:

-- (i) Within 100 kilometres if a local competition - (ii) Within the state if a state competition. - (iii) Within the nation if a national competition.
+- (i) Within 100 kilometres if a local race meeting - (ii) Within the state if a state race meeting. - (iii) Within the nation if a national race meeting.

 A Sanctioned Permit Application Fee must accompany the application.
-The host club must be affiliated with the Australian Flyball Association Inc. An Club Affiliation Fee per year applies. (refer to Appendix F - Schedule of Fees)
+The host club must be affiliated with the Australian Flyball Association Inc. A Club Affiliation Fee per year applies. (refer to Appendix F - Schedule of Fees)

 - (b) The host club must follow current AFA Rules and Policies and comply with the AFA Constitution. - (c) All seeding and placing of teams in divisions is to be approved by the AFA, via the Regional Representative or the Supervisory Judge. - (i) If it is necessary to run any division of less than 3 teams, it is recommended that this division be combined with an adjacent division.
-Division placements and break-out times for each individual division still apply, however AFA competition points are awarded for all heats in the combined division. - (ii) The AFA Regional Representative or Supervisory Judge shall receive proposed seeding and competition formats from the Competition organiser no later than 7 days before the competition for review and approval. - (d) The host club must get written approval from the AFA for any and all special or unusual requests. - (e) All teams registered with the AFA are to be notified via a notice on the AFA website of the date, time and place of the competition and the name and telephone number of the contact person prior to the closing date.
+Division placements and break-out times for each individual division still apply, however AFA race meeting points are awarded for all heats in the combined division. - (ii) The AFA Regional Representative or Supervisory Judge shall receive proposed seeding and race meeting formats from the organiser no later than 7 days before the race meeting for review and approval. - (d) The host club must get written approval from the AFA for any and all special or unusual requests. - (e) All teams registered with the AFA are to be notified via a notice on the AFA website of the date, time and place of the race meeting and the name and telephone number of the contact person prior to the closing date.